 Practical support and ideas to help your child

-Life has been turned upside down for all of us over the last few months due to the coronavirus pandemic.
-Below is a list of practical support and ideas about how to help your child manage any worries or anxiety they might have during this difficult time.
+Everybody can have bad days, no matter their age.
+Below is a list of practical support and ideas about how to help your child manage any worries or anxiety they might have.

 It's important to keep in mind that changes in behaviour may also be a developmental change as opposed to worry and anxiety, and even though a child may be experiencing worry and anxiety, children can be resilient.
 A lot of our anxiety’s and worries are healthy for our development; they allow us to become resilient, problem solve and cope with difficult situations in the future.